JackLee1071426378/FileDemo/README.md

 Use a swift class File to describe an abstract object of a file.

 # Using
-Just copy Wildcard.swift to your project.
+Just copy Wildcard.swift and File.swift to your project.

 # License
 Copyright © 2019 Jack Lee.
 All rights reserved.